salkuadrat/lucifer/README.md

 ## Input Sanitization

-One sensible rule to follow when you run a public server: never trust any input from any user.
+One sensible rule to follow when you run a public server is... never trust any input from any user.

-Even if you have sanitized and make sure people can't enter weird things from client side, you would still be open to people with tools (such as Chrome devtools or Postman) send a POST request directly to your server.
+Even if you have sanitized and make sure people can't enter weird things in the client side, you would still be open to people with tools (such as Chrome devtools or Postman) to send a POST request directly to your server.

 Or some bots trying some clever ways to find a hole in your ship.

-The thing we should do is sanitize these inputs.
+The thing we should do is sanitize the inputs.

-We can use `check` middleware like before to perform this sanitization.
+You may use the same `check` middleware to perform this sanitization.

 Say you already have a POST endpoint with complete validation.